Call to book01904 521 936

 If you chose to travel to Adelaide overnight on the Ghan, you arrive around lunchtime today.
 On arrival, enjoy the sightseeing tour of the city before checking into your hotel for two nights.

-We take a dive into Adelaide's wine heritage as we explore the famous vineyards that surround the city.
-We travel to the lush Barossa Valley, where our day of exploration includes plenty of wine tastings and delicious pairings at some of the world's most well-known wineries, including iconic Jacob's Creek, where we enjoy a wonderful lunch.
-We also pay a visit to Hahndorf in the Mount Lofty Ranges.
-The small town is a popular tourist spot, boasting the title of the oldest surviving German settlement in Australia.
+We take a dive into Adelaide's wonderful wine heritage as we explore the famous vineyards that surround the city.
+We travel to the lush Barossa Valley, where our day includes wine tastings and pairings at celebrated wineries, including the lovely Seppeltsfield estate, and Jacob's Creek where we have lunch.
+On our return this afternoon we visit Hahndorf, the, the oldest German settlement in Australia, in the Mount Lofty Ranges, where you have time to look around.

 Day 15 - The Great Ocean Road